twilio-samples/wheel-of-twilio/README.md

-# Wheel Of Fortune Game
+# Wheel Of Twilio Game

 This project is Twilio's innovative booth activation designed to motivate people to engage with Twilio's technology while offering them the opportunity to win exciting prizes.